 We know for sure that the creators of the original series, David Benioff and D. B. Weiss, won't be returning; the duo just signed a nine-figure deal with Netflix to exclusively write, direct, and develop new TV series and films for the streaming platform.

-Photographs of the actress, allegedly in costume for her role in Bloodmoon while filming in Italy, have surfaced on Twitter, having been shared initially by Instagram user kiaruzz91_.
+Photographs of the actress, allegedly in costume for her role in Bloodmoon while filming in Italy, surfaced on Twitter, having been shared initially by Instagram user kiaruzz91_.

-Some fans are speculating that Watts is playing Nissa Nissa, the wife of the fabled Azor Ahai.
+Some fans are speculating that Watts was playing Nissa Nissa, the wife of the fabled Azor Ahai.
 According to Newsflash, legend has it that Nissa Nissa was "stabbed through the heart to defeat the White Walkers and bring light back to the world" – so, Watts could have a huge role in the Game of Thrones prequel.